Quieting A Portable Generator: 11 Tips for a Peaceful Trip

 - insect-proof mesh (optional)

-Attach venting ducts to the holes in the wood.
+- Install the vents: Attach venting ducts to the holes in the wood.
 Make sure they have some bends in them.
-Sound waves are straight, but when you bend them the sound is interrupted.
+Sound waves are straight, but when you bend them, the sound is interrupted.
 Use acoustic calk around the inside edges to seal them.
 If you want to keep out bugs, attach a piece of mesh over the inside of the vent holes.

 This is just one method.
 There are literally hundreds of ways you can make a soundproof box.
 Check out the video below to find out how you can make one from tile backer board.

-Water is a well-known sound dampener, which is why many people reduce the sound of their generator by using a hose and bucket of water.
+Water is a well-known sound dampener, which is why many people quiet their portable generator by using a hose and bucket of water.